Cope Family Racing

 Cope Family Racing Overview

-Cope Family Racing is an American professional stock car racing team competing primarily in the NASCAR O’Reilly Auto Parts Series.
+Cope Family Racing is an American professional stock car racing team that competes in the NASCAR O’Reilly Auto Parts Series.
 Founded in 2001 and based in Mooresville, North Carolina, the team is owned by Derrike Cope, Kevin Cope, and Stanton Barrett through a partnership.
-Known for fielding the No. 30 Chevrolet Camaro SS, Cope Family Racing has participated in various NASCAR series including the Sprint Cup, Xfinity, Truck, and ARCA Racing Series.
-Despite extensive competition, the team has yet to secure a race victory or championship, but remains a recognized presence in the sport.
+The team currently fields the No. 30 Chevrolet Camaro SS full-time in the O’Reilly Auto Parts Series through a collaboration with Stanton Barrett Motorsports.
+Cope Family Racing has competed across multiple NASCAR national series throughout its existence, including the Sprint Cup Series, Xfinity Series, Truck Series, and ARCA Racing Series.
+Despite extensive participation spanning over two decades, the team has yet to secure any race victories or championships.
+The organization has undergone numerous name changes and partnership restructuring throughout its history and reopened in 2025 after a brief closure before the 2017 season.

 Founding and Organizational Origins